 Dubai: the futuristic city in a scorching desert.
-Are you ready to be pleasantly surprised?
-We spent 4 days in the blazing heat of Dubai and were shocked by how much we enjoyed it, so we’ve put together a comprehensive list of the 10 best things to do in Dubai for you to add to your own Dubai itinerary.
+We spent 4 days under the blazing sun in Dubai and we’ve put together a comprehensive list of the 10 best things to do in Dubai for first time visitors.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*

 Dubai is the city of tomorrow.
 It is leading the way in defining a futuristic city.
 It’s outlandish architecture is peculiar yet imperious, the way that it emerges out of a barren desert wasteland is mind blowing.
 But it hasn’t always been that way.

 The ‘new’ Dubai as we know it today is a baby, in relative terms.
 It was born in 1966 when offshore oil was first was discovered.
 Since that discovery and many more, Dubai has been a construction workers dream.
 Structures have been thrown up like having the unlimited money cheat activated on SimCity.

 The old Dubai was known for it’s pearling industry, before the great depression in 1929 coupled with the innovation of pearl culturing.
 Dubai itself fell into a depression leading many residents to either live in poverty or relocate to other parts of the Persian Gulf.

 The Emirate bounced back with a much more profitable commodity in gold.
 The Sheikh had an airport built, which due to Dubai’s tax free nature of trading, and it’s proximity to both supply and demand in India, China and Africa, led to a thriving market.